JetBrains/Qodana/topics/roadmap.md

 This provides pipelines for ultimate commit and PR analysis, PR to ultimate branch, as well as a pipeline for applying and promoting generated inspections on quality gates and automated pipeline for applying feedback.
+-->

+_This roadmap reflects current plans and is subject to change._